runag/workstation-runagfile/README.md

 ~/.sopka/bin/sopka
 ```

+Select ``windows-workstation::deploy``.
+It will do the following:

+1. Installs shellrc loader
+2. Selects nano as default editor
+3. Adds sopka to PATH
+4. Configures git, vscode, sublime merge
+5. Installs ssh keys, rubygems and npm credentials

 ### 3. Set execution policy to "Bypass"

 Start PowerShell as a regular user, and make sure you really understand consequences of the next command before you run it: